Article

 Power blackouts and IT failures are no longer one-off glitches but a growing strategic risk.
 Recent infrastructure outages have significantly disrupted airports, cities, and supply chains worldwide, exposing the fragility of critical systems.

-Business leaders now face an urgent question: how can organisations protect their people and operations in an age of unpredictable outages?
+Business leaders now face an urgent question: how can organizations protect their people and operations in an age of unpredictable outages?

 Just weeks later, on 28 April, the Iberian Peninsula (Spain and Portugal) suffered Europe's biggest blackout in over 20 years, plunging most of Spain, Portugal, and parts of France into sudden darkness.
 This unprecedented power outage caused hours of chaos, grounding planes and forcing hospitals to suspend routine operations as authorities scrambled to restore power.